Parasitic gap

 While parasitic gaps are present in English and some related Germanic languages, e.g. Swedish (see Engdahl 1983), their appearance is much more restricted in other, closely related languages, e.g. German and the Romance languages.
 Japanese linguistic scholar Fumikazu Niinuma has attempted to differentiate between parasitic gaps and coordination in his research, as he believes the two are often confused.

 An aspect of parasitic gaps that makes them particularly mysterious is the fact they usually appear inside islands to extraction.
 Although the study of parasitic gaps began in the late 1970s, no consensus has yet been reached about the best analysis.

 The phenomenon

 The example sentences in (2) are normal declarative sentences that contain no gap at all.
-The sentences in (3), in contrast, contains two gaps, whereby the second gap is parasitic on the first; the parasitic gap is marked with a p-subscript.
+The sentences in (3), in contrast, contain two gaps, whereby the second gap is parasitic on the first; the parasitic gap is marked with a p-subscript.
 The sentences in (4) show that if there is no real gap (that corresponds to the bold-faced constituent), then the parasitic gap is not possible.